skwasha/hlc-discord/README.md

 ## 📝 Notes

-- To create a new command, just create a file in the `Commands` directory.
+- To create a new command, just create a file in the appropriate `bot-commands` sub-directory.
 You can take a look at the `Template.js` file for an example of what commands should look like.
 For any additional help see the [discord.js guide](https://discordjs.guide).